scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

-Attempt to counter a creatures flow of magic, stopping a spell before it can be cast.
-As a reaction, make a spellcasting roll against the caster's spellcasting roll.
-Each caster adds a success equal to the level of each spell cast.
-On success the target spell has no effect.
+Attempt to counter a creatures flow of magic, stopping a spell or spell-like effect before it can be cast.
+As a reaction make a spellcasting roll against 2 bad dice, adding dice depending on the difference in spell level between the target effect and _Counter Spell_.
+For every level you cast above the target effect add a superior die, for every level below the target effect add a terrible die.
+The total successes from your spellcasting roll are subtracted from the target effects roll, completely stopping the effect if this brings the total successes to 0 or below.

-Multiple casters can attempt to counter the same spell, using the highest spellcasting roll and adding successes equal to the total spell level of all _Counter Spell_'s cast.
+Multiple creatures can attempt to counter the same spell, with both spells successes subtracting from the targeted spell.
+A creature may cast _Counter Spell_ in reaction to another creatures _Counter Spell_, subtracting successes from the target _Counter Spell_ first before resolving its effects.

 #### Etherwalk